gwcbi/phylobang/README.md

 GoogleEarth is a widely used software for exploring and visualizing geographic information.
 Within SPREAD, click on 'Generate' to produce a .kml file (default is output.kml).
 You can open the kml file in GoogleEarth and see the spread of the epidemic animated through time.

 ![gearth](https://github.com/gwcbi/phylobang/raw/master/img/gearth.png)

+This concludes the first half of the workshop.
+If you are interested in more advanced analysis using BEAST in general or phylogeography in particular, check out BEAST tutorial pages at [http://beast2.org/tutorials/](http://beast2.org/tutorials/).